-The School of Architecture and Planning is a highly regarded centre for advanced multidisciplinary study and research.
-Amongst our staff are many internationally recognised academics who engage in critical debate about architecture and planning and, through research, foster experimentation and new forms of practice.
-The School attracts high calibre local and international students, creating a richly diverse environment in terms of culture, experience and opportunities.
+The School of Architecture and Planning is a highly regarded centre for advanced study and research in the disciplines of architecture, urban planning and urban design.
+We have many internationally recognised academics who engage in critical debates concerning the built environment, and through research foster experimentation and new forms of practise.

-The School's location in Auckland, a vibrant and diverse Pacific Rim city, provides students and staff with constant inspiration.
 During your postgraduate studies you will have the opportunity to collaborate across disciplines, sharing ideas and formulating creative solutions to the professional and environmental challenges we face.

-The School offers a full range of postgraduate research and taught programmes as well as two professional programmes, the Master of Architecture (Professional) (MArch (Prof)) and the Master of Urban Planning (MUrbPlan), accredited by the relevant professional bodies.
+The school offers a range of postgraduate research and taught programmes as well as two programmes accredited by the relevant professional bodies - the Master of Architecture (Professional) and the Master of Urban Planning (Professional).